eghuro/atenvironment/README.rst

-Decorator for convenient loading of environment variables
+Decorator for convenient loading of environment variables.
+@environment allows you to declare dependencies on environment variables so that it's clear what needs to be set.
+Also, any error handling is moved away making the code clearer.

 * Free software: MIT license